simondlevy/RealAntBT/README.md

 If you haven't already modified your <b>/etc/rc.local</b>, you can simply replace it with the one [provided](https://github.com/simondlevy/RealAntBT/blob/master/rc.local) in this repository.

+Finally, you'll want to run the command ```hcitool dev``` on your Raspberry Pi to determine the MAC address of its Bluetooth chip.

 If you've assembled and installed everything correctly, you should be able to shutdown your Raspberry Pi, power it up with the battery, wait a few seconds for it to boot up, and run the [bluetooth/walk_client.py](https://github.com/simondlevy/RealAntBT/blob/master/bluetooth/walk_client.py)